Information about the MAA

 The Manotick Art Association (MAA) is a non-profit organization with a mission to support, encourage and foster the development of artists within the Rideau Valley area.

-We are celebrating our 40th anniversary during the 2014/2015 season!
 Many exciting activities and events are planned for the upcoming year – we invite you to browse through our site and get to know more about MAA and our talented artists.

 Guests are welcome at any regular meeting: